PaoDerDoktor/glad-submodule/README.md

 ## Can I contribute ?

 Absolutely !
-If you think my CMakeLists is wrong, or that I forgot some important extension, or that I missed a Vulkan or OpenGL version change, make a pull request !
+If you think my `CMakeLists.txt` is wrong, or that I forgot some important extension, or that I missed a Vulkan or OpenGL version change, make a pull request !

 ## Credits